rails/rails/README.md

 The _View layer_ is composed of "templates" that can privide appropriate representations of the application's resources.
 View templates come in various formats, but most templates are HTML with embedded
 Ruby code (ERB files).
-Views are rendered to generate a controller response or the body of an email.
+Views are typically rendered to generate a controller response or the body of an email.
 In Rails, View generation is handled by Action View.
 Read more about Action View in its [README](actionview/README.rdoc).